 Environmental predictors

-Nearshore oceanographic data was obtained from satellite images distributed by NASA Ocean Biology Processing Group (https://oceancolor.gsfc.nasa.gov). and the detailed information about the data processing and image selection are described in Pardal et al. (2021).
-Images from MODIS Aqua (1 km resolution) were used to estimate chlorophyll-a concentration (Chl-a), sea surface temperature (SST), freshwater discharge (FWD) from images within the 1-year period before field samplings at each location using 5 x 5 (Chl-a) and 9 x 9 (SST) pixel buffers centred on coordinates of each sampled rocky shore (figure 1).
-SST was derived from longwave thermal radiation (11-12 μm), while the ratio between some bands (443, 469, 488 and 555 nm) was used for calculating a proxy for FWD and Chl-a.
+Nearshore oceanographic data was obtained from satellite images distributed by NASA Ocean Biology Processing Group (https://oceancolor.gsfc.nasa.gov).
+Images from MODIS-Aqua (level-2, 1-km resolution) were used to estimate chlorophyll-a concentration (Chl-a), sea surface temperature (SST) and freshwater discharge (FWD) from images within the 1-year period before field samplings at each site.
+Data were extracted using a 5x5 (Chl-a and FWD) or 9 x 9 (SST) pixel buffer centered on coordinates of each site (Figure 1).
+SST was derived from longwave thermal radiation (11-12 μm), while the ratio between bands (443, 469, 488 and 555 nm) was used for calculating a proxy for FWD and Chl-a Detailed information on image selection and data processing are described in Pardal et al. (2021).

 Shore topography

-In each shore, we characterized shore topography by measuring roughness, extension and inclination.
+In each shore, we characterized shore topography by measuring substrate roughness, extension and inclination.
 For estimating substrate roughness, we used the chain method (Frost et al. 2005), which consists in laying a chain of 3 m in length from the upper limit of the infralittoral fringe up in a straight line over the rock surface, allowing it to follow all contours and crevices.
 The ratio between the known length of chain and distance covered over the ground resulted in the roughness index.
 Extension was measured as the distance between the lower limits of the supra- and mesolittoral (mid-shore), following the limits of distribution of dominant species Chthamalus bisinuatus (high mid-shore) and Tetraclita stalactifera (lower mid-shore).
 Finally, we performed measurements of substrate inclination with an inclinometer in the high, intermediate and lower mid-shore.
 For all variables (roughness, extension and inclination), five replicates were haphazardly measured in each shore.

 Wave exposure